josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 ---

-To this point, I've talked about AI more or less in a vacuum.
-But it isn't even a standalone issue; it's become a part of _other_ technologies, exacerbated their existing problems, and accelerated the damage they're doing.
+The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies and systems, it's exacerbating their existing problems, and accelerating the damage they're doing.

-Propaganda and disinformation are the easy examples, but the tech is being used for rampant harm even when there's not necessarily any political intent or purpose behind it.
+I've already touched on propaganda, disinformation, and the justice system.
+Those are easy examples, but the tech is being used for rampant harm even when there's not necessarily any broader intent or purpose behind it.

 Recently, for example, Facebook was flooded with AI-generated videos of women being violently strangled.
 There was no apparent deeper purpose behind this horrifying wave of misogynistic terrorism, however; it just happened to be what the algorithm rewarded.
-It generated engagement.
+That content generated engagement, and that engagement generated more of the same content.

-Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine working out the most effective way to generate engagement will decide to make videos of vulnerable people (like immigrants, from one recent real example) being horrifically brutalized.
+Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine working out the most effective way to farm engagement will decide to make videos of vulnerable people (like immigrants, from one recent real example) being horrifically brutalized.

-AI isn't just harmful on its own; it's a force multiplier for existing harms.
+In short: AI isn't just harmful on its own; it's a force multiplier for existing harms.

-What sort of viewpoint must it take to see this as merely a negligible side effect?
+What sort of viewpoint must it take to see a;; this as merely a negligible side effect?
 A worthy compromise for faster jpegs?

 I don't know.
 I only know there's no amount of productivity that could possibly be worth this price to me.